Razz4780/scam_ico/README.md

 2. `REWARDS_TOKEN` - address of the ERC20 token in which rewards are payed.
 3. `TARGET` - target amount of funding.
 4. `CLAIMABLE_DELAY` - required number of seconds between ICO end and claiming.
-5. `RATIO` - amount of rewards token each user will get for each funding token given.
+5. `RATIO` - amount of rewards tokens each user will get for each funding token given.

 ## DeployScamToken:DeployScamTokenScript
 Deploys the ScamToken contract.
 Configuration: